GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 3. The debugger pane will appear at the bottom of the screen.

-4. In your web browser, visit the application (e.g. ????) and exercise its functionality such that the code at the breakpoint will execute.
+4. In your web browser, visit the application (e.g. ????) and exercise its functionality such that the code at the snapshot location will execute.

 5. In IDEA you will see a brief popup saying "New snapshot received."
 (Don't blink or you'll miss it.)
 The new snapshot appears in the lower lefthand pane.